-Kayak and other water sport rentals are available at our Hilo and Kona locations, giving you the opportunity to see both the east and west coasts of Hawaii's Big Island the way they were meant to be seen – from the water.
+Kayak and other water sport rentals are available at our Kona location, giving you the opportunity to see both the east and west coasts of Hawaii's Big Island the way they were meant to be seen – from the water.
 Have fun kayaking and snorkeling in Hawaii's warm waters, and beach-combing remote beaches that can only be reached by boat.
 Snorkel, swim, relax, and explore to your heart's content.

 Snorkeling is a pleasure in Hawaii - especially in the calm crystal-clear waters of Kealakekua Bay located just down the hill from our Pineapple Park Kona Hostel location.
 Kealakekua Bay is arguably the most famous spot for kayaking in all of Hawaii, renowned for spinner dolphins, some of the world's best snorkeling, and the historic Captain Cook monument.
 A wide variety of tropical fish are abundant in the waters of Hawaii where green sea turtle ("honu" in Hawaiian) and dolphin ("nai`a") sightings are common.
 Kayaking is often called the fastest growing activity in Hawaii because it's safe and fun and provides a real value.
 Spending a day in the world's most beautiful ocean surrounded by marine wildlife will give you an adventure to remember.